Text or Call Today! (423) 899-1112

 Dental bridges are still extremely common and a popular alternative to dental implants.
 The uniqueness of a dental bridge is that they can actually be used with natural teeth or a pair of implants.
 An implant-supported bridge can replace up to 3-4 teeth at a time, whereas traditional dental bridges fill in 1-2 teeth at most.

-With conventional dental bridges, either end of the restoration is set on top of healthy adjacent teeth.
+With conventional dental bridges, either end of the restoration is set on top of healthy adjacent teeth using dental crowns to support a false tooth within the gap.
 They suspend a pontic/replacement tooth between them, filling in the open area created by the missing tooth.
+A false tooth is securely held in position using dental crowns, providing a fixed and non-removable option for restoring the smile and oral function.

 In order for bridges to be successful, you need a tooth on either side of the missing tooth.
 Which is why single dental implant treatment is sometimes preferred.
 If Dr. McOmie feels that it’s best to leave your natural teeth intact, the implant procedure might actually be less invasive.